New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 What resolves incidents fastest

-Across the 47 incidents, time-to-resolution correlated most strongly with two factors: whether the system had observable logging (PSF-4) and whether a human escalation path existed (PSF-6).
-Systems with both resolved incidents in a median of 4.2 hours.
-Systems with neither had a median resolution time of 31 hours.
+Time-to-resolution correlates most strongly with two factors: whether the system had observable logging (PSF-4) and whether a human escalation path existed (PSF-6).
+Systems with both in place resolve failures significantly faster — the gap between prepared and unprepared systems is consistently greater than 4× in reported cases.

-The intervention pattern most associated with fast resolution was the existence of a named incident owner — a person whose responsibility included monitoring the system — combined with an alerting threshold configured before deployment.
-38 of the 47 incidents did not have both conditions met at the time of the incident.
+The intervention pattern most associated with fast resolution is the existence of a named incident owner — a person whose responsibility includes monitoring the system — combined with alerting thresholds configured before deployment.
+The majority of reported failures lack both conditions at the time of the incident.

 Methodology and limitations